MarcioFCMartins/RiaFormosa_saltmarsh_classification/README.md

 a saltmarsh community (which is not true, as there are dunes, water channels, seagrass meadows, etc).

-There were 2 obvious approaches to working around this issue: 1.
+There were 2 broad approaches to working around this issue: 1.
 Supervised - Select areas to collect training data for non-saltmarsh areas and add those classes to our model 2.
 Unsupervised - Classify all of the Ria into similar areas and then, manually, exclude those which are clearly not saltmarsh.

-Approach 1 would probably have been more rigorous, but I decided that approach 2 could be easier to do quality checks on and, most of all, take much less time.
+Approach 1 would probably have been more rigorous, but I decided that approach 2 could be easier and quicker.

-So, to create the saltmarsh mask, I initially excluded all pixels with an NDVI value below a threshhold of **X**, as these were clearly water channels.
+So, to create the saltmarsh mask, I first used an NDVI threshhold to exclude water channels.
 Then, I applied k-means to the individual pixels, using all available predictors.
 I then loaded that information into QGIS and went over my study area, noting which clusters represented saltmarsh.
 There were some “loose” pixels, especially near the edge of the channels.
-I drew polygons, manually, covering those and used those polygons as an aditional mask.
+I drew polygons covering them and used those polygons as an additional mask.
 After all cleanup, I had a single-layer raster with 1 values for pixels over saltmarsh and 0 for non-saltmarsh.
 This mask was then applied to the full raster file, and all data outside of marshes was removed.

-> TODO: Change the k-means clustering from a pixel-based to an
-> object-based approach.
-This would reduce the noise in the
-> classification and avoid the issues with the “rogue” pixels.

 ``` r
 clusters <- raster::raster("./outputs/saltmarsh_mask/ria_clusters-20all.tif")